org-metalib/api-wiser/api-wiser-template-api/README.md

 * `MavenDependency` - An interface representing a Maven dependency with its standard attributes (groupId, artifactId, version, scope, type).
 Implementations of this interface can be compared based on their group ID and artifact ID.

 * `ApiWiserMavenDependency` - An implementation of the MavenDependency interface representing a Maven dependency in the API Wiser system.
-This class provides functionality for parsing dependency strings and comparing dependencies.
+This class provides functionality for parsing dependency strings and comparing mavenDependencies.

 ### Template Services